Palm oil in many products. But why? Here we explain uses for palm oil.

 Many chemicals in everyday products are made from palm oil.

-Companies have found many ways to use this versatile oil which is why there are so many products with palm oil.
+Companies have found many ways to use palm oil.
+It’s a versatile oil with unique properties.